Ox Tank (2024)

 I also added curved lightweight elements to both the top and bottom end caps.
 It contributed to the overall mass reduction, was a marginal increase in machining complexity (I already needed to run radial operations with a 1/4 flat end mill to clear the strut channels), and made the parts look extra cool.

 This is exactly a 50% increase in length compared to PleaseGoUp, however, the return to a 1/8″ tank wall means the oxidizer tank tube weighs the same.
-Including the redesigned end caps, my new oxidizer tank weighed 17.3 lbs, compared to the PleaseGoUp oxidizer tank which weighed 18.5 lbs.
+Including the redesigned end caps, the new oxidizer tank weighed 17.3 lbs, compared to the PleaseGoUp oxidizer tank which weighed 18.5 lbs.
 The tank had a 50% increase in volume while decreasing 7% in total mass.

 To summarize, I now have some of the critical dimensions for this pressure vessel (bolted closure design):